NBakaev/hishop/README.md

 ### Notes for compiling
  - After compiling - test will be automatically run.
 You can skip tests on packaging step with `mvn package -DskipTests`
  - After executing `mvn package` - file `target/ru.nbakaev.hishop.jar` will be created.
 This is fat jar - fully executable jar file with embedded tomcat (provided by spring boot).
 So, you don't need anything dependencies, such as tomcat etc. You only need installed java to run program.
+ - In CI environment variables with API keys are set up to use in tests.
+But if you want to run tests locally, you must set up Mandatory options.

 ## Start options
-Web server startup port is described in `application.properties` or environment or VM options on startup
+Web server startup port is described in `application.properties`.
+You can override it in environment or VM options on startup

 ### Mandatory options
 `NOTE:` You must pass to application API keys of services to start application: